 In the end, we narrowed the list down to our 8 favorite things to do in Mexico City.

 If you’ve been wondering if Mexico City would make a good travel destination, let me help you out.
-Mexico City is a vibrant city alive with culture, food and incredible things to do and see.
+Mexico City is a vibrant city alive with culture, fantastic food and incredible things to do and see.

 If you’re worried about the sheer size of this enormous city, or the safety concerns you hear about in the news, I can assure you that once you’ve settled in to the city it’s no different from any other big city, like Paris or Madrid.
 We loved it and can’t wait to get back.
 I wouldn’t hesitate to travel there (with the usual level of precaution we take on any trip).
-You will find that there are many Mexican families out on the streets enjoying the sights.

 Teotihuacan Archaeological Area